InCoM: Intent-Driven Perception and Structured Coordination for Mobile Manipulation: Experiments

-In this scenario, the robot must coordinate its mobile base and manipulator to open closed drawer and fridge, move bowl and apple from inside onto a dining table, and then close the drawer and fridge.
-This task involves the most diverse set of skills and explicitly tests the robot’s capability in handling articulated objects.
+\textbf{Evaluation Settings.} We evaluate InCoM on the ManiSkill-HAB benchmark~\cite{mshab} under perception-constrained settings.
+To better reflect real-world conditions, we remove all simulator-privileged observations (e.g., target object pose and grasp indicators) and require the agent to rely solely on visual inputs and robot proprioception.
+We compare InCoM with several representative mobile manipulation baselines, including DP~\cite{dp}, ACT~\cite{act}, DSPv2~\cite{dspv2}, WB-VIMA~\cite{brs}, and AC-DiT~\cite{ac-dit}.
+Detailed environment settings and baseline configurations are provided in Appendix~\ref{details_of_mshab}.

+\textbf{Evaluation Tasks.} We evaluate all methods on three representative mobile manipulation scenarios in ManiSkill-HAB: \textit{SetTable}, \textit{TidyHouse}, and \textit{PrepareGroceries}.
+These scenarios cover diverse task requirements including articulated object interaction, multi-task manipulation, and operation within constrained environments.
+Detailed task descriptions and visualization trajectories are provided in Appendix \ref{details_of_mshab}.

+\textbf{Results Analysis.} Table~\ref{table:set_table} summarizes the results on the SetTable scenario, while Table~\ref{table:tidy_prepare} reports the results on the TidyHouse and PrepareGroceries scenarios.

-\textbf{SetTable Scenario Results.} All visualization trajectories are provided in Appendix \ref{details_of_mshab}.
-Table~\ref{table:set_table} summarizes the quantitative results.
-InCoM achieves the highest success rates on most tasks and consistently outperforms all baselines on average, demonstrating strong whole-body mobile manipulation capability under perception-limited settings.
+InCoM achieves the highest success rates on most tasks and consistently outperforms all baselines on average across the three scenarios, demonstrating strong mobile manipulation capability under perception-limited settings.
 DP, ACT, and DSPv2 exhibit notably lower success rates on pick-type tasks, suggesting limitations in precise object localization and fine-grained interaction when operating with dynamic viewpoints.
 WB-VIMA incorporates a hierarchical action decoder tailored for mobile manipulation; however, its performance remains constrained by insufficient perceptual modeling, particularly under dynamic attention requirements.
-Notably, AC-DiT, despite access to privileged state information, is still outperformed by InCoM overall, highlighting the effectiveness of intention-driven perception and coordinated action generation in challenging mobile manipulation scenarios.
+Notably, AC-DiT, despite access to privileged state information, is still outperformed by InCoM overall, highlighting the effectiveness of intent-driven perception and coordinated action generation in challenging mobile manipulation scenarios.